Skip to content

 /1:16

 Attention is a choice, but exercising this choice takes practice.
-Just Looking is a community-led project to experiment together and inspire each other.
+Just Looking is a community-led project because it's easier and more fun to practice together.

 Featured Posts